jccyberx/Cybether/README.md

 # Stop containers
 docker compose down
 ```

 ## 🔍 Verification

 After installation, verify that:
-1. Frontend is accessible at http://localhost:3000
+1. Frontend is accessible at http://localhost:3000 (or your custom hostname)
 2. You can log in with admin credentials
 3. All dashboard components are loading
 4. Admin functions are working